Binary Successor Rule | Output | ||||||

 $f(\alpha) = \left\{ \begin{array}{ll} a_1 \oplus a_2 \oplus a_n \oplus 1 &\ \ \mbox{if $\color{blue}{0a_2 a_3 \cdots a_{n}}$ or $\color{blue}{1a_2 a_3 \cdots a_{n}}$ is a same-rep;}\\ a_1 \oplus a_2 \oplus a_n \ &\ \ \mbox{otherwise.}\end{array} \right.$

-• LC2-rep: The string $\omega$ such that $t$ applications of the PRR starting with $\omega$ yields the RL2-rep, where $t$ is last value in the run-length encoding of the RL2-rep.
+- LC2-rep: The string $\omega$ such that $t$ applications of the PRR starting with $\omega$ yields the RL2-rep, where $t$ is the last value in the run-length encoding of the RL2-rep.

 $f(\alpha) = \left\{ \begin{array}{ll} a_1 \oplus a_2 \oplus a_n \oplus 1 &\ \ \mbox{if $\color{blue}{0a_2 a_3 \cdots a_{n}}$ or $\color{blue}{1a_2 a_3 \cdots a_{n}}$ is an RL2-rep;}\\ a_1 \oplus a_2 \oplus a_n\ &\ \ \mbox{otherwise.}\end{array} \right.$